cisagov/con-pca-reports/README.md

 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

+# Reports Service

+## This is a service that handles reports pdf generation for subscription reports using Puppeteer

+Build:
+- `make build`

+Run:
+- `make up`
+- Visit: `localhost:3030`